 Recent studies have reported that apples have valuable antioxidant compounds that reduce the risk of prostate and lung cancer, cardiovascular diseases, chronic diseases and reduce DNA damage.

-It has been reported that this fruit has been consumed in this way for many years and it is tried to be consumed more in order not to get sick, especially in winter.
+It is reported that this fruit has been consumed in this manner for many years and is especially consumed more during the winter months in order to avoid illness.

 Here are some articles that might interest you;